-- 1. The final-project committee consists of at least two examiners, - a. of whom at least one holds a PhD for bachelor final projects. - b. of whom both hold a PhD for master final projects. - 2.
+- 1. The final-project committee consists of at least two examiners. - a. of whom at least one holds a PhD or EngD for bachelor final projects. - b. of whom both hold a PhD or EngD for master final projects. - 2.
 A senior examiner is an experienced examiner who has been involved in the evaluation of numerous final projects.
-Seniority may include experience such as having observed 5-10 final projects of the related programme. - 3.
+The relevant subcommittee sets guidelines with regard to seniority in cooperation with programme management. - 3.
 One examiner is appointed as senior examiner by the subcommittee. - 4.
 Third parties can be advisors to the final project committee. - 5.
 Additional programme-specific requirements can be found in the programme specific appendices to the EER.